-Under Title IX of the ESEA, State educational agencies (SEAs), Indian tribes, local educational agencies (LEAs), and schools through their LEA may request waivers from ED of many of the statutory and regulatory requirements of programs authorized in ESEA.
+Under Title IX of the ESEA, State educational agencies (SEAs), Indian tribes, local educational agencies (LEAs), and schools through their LEA may request waivers from ED of many of the statutory and regulatory requirements of programs authorized in the ESEA.
 In addition, some States may have been granted authority to grant waivers of Federal requirements under the Education Flexibility Partnership Act of 1999.
-Auditors should be aware that, because of ARRA, more waivers than usual may have been requested.
-For example, ED has issued guidance inviting SEAs to apply for waivers of certain Title I, Part A (CFDAs 84.010 and 84.389) requirements.
-A list of SEAs receiving these waivers is available at http://www.ed.gov/nclb/freedom/local/flexibility/waiverletters2009/index.html#ri.
-Auditors should ascertain from the audited SEAs and LEAs whether the SEA or the LEA or its schools are operating under any waivers.